ChrisGatehouse/Rusty_PresentParsing/README.md

 Below 165 FPS:  10.20%
 Below 240 FPS:  100.00%

-If you want to process a directoy then the following command is for you.
+If you want to process a directory then the following command is for you.
 Directory run with cargo: cargo run ..\data\
 Directory run with binary:  rusty_present_parser.exe ..\..\..\data\
 Processing directory files in "..\\data\\"